 As my behemoth salad was brought out, I heard a woman sitting at the next table scoff “In France our salads are simple they don’t have fifteen ingredients in them like you Merikans!”
 And yes she was a tiny wafe of a woman!

 Diligently, I ignored her comments and made my way through the mounds of lettuce, chopped almonds, crunchy noodles, chicken, all covered in the secret dressing.
 It was a crunchy feast in my mouth that was rather enjoyable.
 The margarita was divine and a bit on the tart side as a margarita should be.
 The macaroni and cheese bites were just ok.

 Now, the zucchini bread was the thing that made my meal!
-Words cannot express how amazing it tastes, and because its main ingredient is zucchini, you can eat it for dinner, which in my brain makes it ok.
+Words cannot express how amazing it tastes, and because it’s main ingredient is zucchini, it’s technically a “vegetable” and you can eat it for dinner, which in my brain makes it ok.
 My waiter described the bread as being “Like cake!”
 And yes, eating cake for dinner is a splendid pleasure!

 Overall, the Diane salad was good!
 I don’t think it’s one of the best salads I’ve ever tasted, and I do agree with the noisy French woman sitting next to me, simple salads in France are indeed amazing!
 Much like my former physician, I do enjoy food!
 Anyone that knows me can see this is true.
 And if you check my blood work, my thyroid seems to be working fine.
 Life is too short to be putting dressing on the side, and eliminating crunchy noodles!
 Enjoy it while you can all mixed in as one!